Chapter 7: The Reckoning: Plot

 The Mandalorian receives a message from Greef Karga.
 Karga's town has been overrun by Imperial troops led by the Client, who is desperate to recover "the Child".
 Karga proposes that the Mandalorian use the Child as bait to kill the Client and free the town in return for allowing the Mandalorian and the Child to live in peace; Karga secretly plans to kill the Mandalorian and take the Child to the Client.
 Sensing this trap, the Mandalorian recruits Cara Dune and Kuiil the Ugnaught to assist him.
-Despite the Mandalorian's apprehension, Kuiil also brings a rebuilt IG-11, reprogrammed to act as a nurse droid instead of a bounty hunter.
+Despite the Mandalorian's apprehension, Kuiil brings a rebuilt IG-11, reprogrammed to act as a nurse droid instead of a bounty hunter and also three blurrg.
 Upon arrival on Nevarro they meet Karga and his associates, but en route to the town is attacked by large flying reptile creatures.
 Karga is injured but the Child uses the Force to heal his wound; in return, Karga shoots his associates, unable to go through with his trap.

 The group formulates a new plan: Karga will pretend that Dune captured the Mandalorian, and all three will enter the town to meet the Client while Kuiil returns the Child to the ship, where IG-11 is waiting.
 During the meeting, the Client receives a call from Moff Gideon, whose stormtroopers and deathtroopers surround the building and open fire, killing the Client.
 Gideon arrives and boasts that the Child will soon be in his possession.
 In the desert outside town, two scout troopers track and capture the Child, and leave Kuiil dead on the ground.

 Production

 Development

-The episode was directed by Deborah Chow and written by Jon Favreau.
+Lucasfilm and Disney announced the development of a new live action Star Wars series that would be released for their streaming service Disney+ in November 2017.
+The series would be focused in the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years the events of the film Return of the Jedi (1983).
+The series would later reveal its official title The Mandalorian alongside the official premise.
+Lucasfilm president Kathleen Kennedy saw the opportunity of the series to allow a diverse group of writers and directors to create their own Star Wars stories.
+In March 2018, John Favreau was hired by Lucasfilm to be the head writer of the series, while Deborah Chow was announced to direct two episodes for the series by October.
+The executive producers of the series include Kennedy, Favreau, Dave Filoni and Colin Wilson.
+The first season's seventh episode titled "Chapter 7: The Reckoning", was written by Favreau, and was released on Disney+ on December 18, 2019.